Comerica Bank Sells 13,228 Shares of Gartner, Inc. (NYSE:IT)

 Comerica Bank lessened its position in Gartner, Inc. (NYSE:IT – Get Rating) by 20.2% during the 3rd quarter, according to the company in its most recent Form 13F filing with the SEC.
 The institutional investor owned 52,147 shares of the information technology services provider’s stock after selling 13,228 shares during the period.
 Comerica Bank owned about 0.06% of Gartner worth $16,923,000 as of its most recent SEC filing.

-Other hedge funds and other institutional investors have also recently modified their holdings of the company.
-LPL Financial LLC lifted its position in Gartner by 56.6% during the second quarter.
-LPL Financial LLC now owns 10,841 shares of the information technology services provider’s stock valued at $2,626,000 after purchasing an additional 3,920 shares during the period.
+Several other hedge funds and other institutional investors have also recently modified their holdings of IT.
+LPL Financial LLC lifted its stake in shares of Gartner by 56.6% in the second quarter.
+LPL Financial LLC now owns 10,841 shares of the information technology services provider’s stock worth $2,626,000 after buying an additional 3,920 shares in the last quarter.
 Allianz Asset Management GmbH bought a new position in Gartner during the second quarter valued at approximately $4,980,000.
 Amundi bought a new position in Gartner during the second quarter valued at approximately $45,900,000.
 Morgan Stanley lifted its position in Gartner by 11.2% during the second quarter.
 Morgan Stanley now owns 546,122 shares of the information technology services provider’s stock valued at $132,271,000 after purchasing an additional 55,149 shares during the period.
 Finally, Royal Bank of Canada lifted its position in Gartner by 6.0% during the second quarter.
 Royal Bank of Canada now owns 366,799 shares of the information technology services provider’s stock valued at $88,840,000 after purchasing an additional 20,654 shares during the period.
 Hedge funds and other institutional investors own 92.02% of the company’s stock.

 Shares of NYSE IT opened at $286.54 on Friday.
 The firm has a fifty day moving average price of $298.56 and a 200-day moving average price of $309.92.
 The company has a debt-to-equity ratio of 6.62, a current ratio of 0.78 and a quick ratio of 0.73.
 The stock has a market cap of $23.57 billion, a PE ratio of 31.04 and a beta of 1.57.
 Gartner, Inc. has a 1 year low of $175.18 and a 1 year high of $368.99.